BibleGet-I-O/bibleget-wordpress/readme.txt

 == Screenshots ==

-1. Inserting a Bible quote block into an article or page (screenshot-1.png)
+1. Inserting a Bible quote block into an article or page
-2. Bible quote block: choose Bible version and insert Bible reference (screenshot-2.png)
+2. Bible quote block: choose Bible version and insert Bible reference
-3. Search results for search verses by keyword (screenshot-3.png)
+3. Search results for search verses by keyword
-4. Layout options for Bible version, Book and chapter reference... (screenshot-4.png)
+4. Layout options for Bible version, Book and chapter reference...
-5. Styling options with the WordPress Customizer (screenshot-5.png)
+5. Styling options with the WordPress Customizer
-6. Settings page: Google Fonts API key (screenshot-6.png)
+# REMEMBER: screenshots are stored in the project assets folder.
+The extension doesn't matter, what matters is the file name
+# must be lowercase "screenshot-#.ext" where # corresponds to the list number above

 == Changelog ==